- Symptoms of Covid-19

 Anyone you’ve been in close contact with will be told to stay at home (self-isolate) for 14 days.
 This is because it can take upto 14 days for Covid-19 symptoms to appear.

-The following groups will be required to self-isolate, should they be identified as a close contact of a positive COVID-19 PCR test result:
+The following groups will be required to self-isolate for 10 days, should they be identified as a close contact of a positive COVID-19 PCR test result:

 - Those who have not received their COVID-19 vaccination